Chonne/algolia-mvc/README.md

 This is a sample app including an autocomplete input and a simple form to add entities to an Algolia index.
 The PHP backend takes care of adding and removing entities.

+**This was done for a recruitment test, which I've failed, mainly because of the backend architecture's not being "MVC" enough.
+This is because of my lack of knowledge in software architecture in general.**

 ## To do

 ### backend

 - put the view stuff in a Response class?
 It'll basically take care of setting the http response code and echoing a string or requiring a template with params, so I'm not sure it's necessary.
-It would make the POC more "MVC" though.

 ### frontend